JuliaDataScience/JuliaDataScience/contents/dataVis.md

 @sco JDS.multiple_lines()
 ```

 But, some lines have repeated colors, so thats no good.
-Adding some
-markers and line styles usually helps.
-So, let's do that using [Cycles](http://makie.juliaplots.org/stable/theming.html#Cycles)
+Adding some markers and line styles usually helps.
-for these types.
+So, let's do that using [Cycles](http://makie.juliaplots.org/stable/theming.html#Cycles) for these types:

 ```jl
 @sco JDS.multiple_scatters_and_lines()
 ```

 And voilà.
-A publication quality plot its here.
+A publication quality plot is here.
 What more can we ask for?
-Well, what about
-different default colors or palettes.
-In our next section, we will see how to use again
+Well, what about different default colors or palettes.
-[Cycles](http://makie.juliaplots.org/stable/theming.html#Cycles) and know a little bit more
-about them, plus some additional keywords in order to achieve this.
+In our next section, we will see how to use again [Cycles](http://makie.juliaplots.org/stable/theming.html#Cycles) and know a little bit more about them, plus some additional keywords in order to achieve this.

-### Colors and Palettes {#sec:colors}
+### Colors and Palettes {#sec:makie_colors}

 Sequential, diverging, categorical.

-### Layouts {#sec:layouts}
+### Layouts {#sec:makie_layouts}

 - Overview on several ways to do layouts and related attributes.

-### Animations {#sec:animations}
+### Animations {#sec:makie_animations}

 Recording an animation with CairoMakie (GLMakie).

 ### GLMakie.jl {#sec:glmakie}

 ## AlgebraOfGraphics.jl {#sec:algebraofgraphics}